Arion vulgaris (Spanish slug)

 No warning system is available for A. vulgaris.
 However, in habitats that have been undisturbed for at least 2 years, A. vulgaris often occurs in high numbers and is likely to cause damage.

 Ploughing and other methods of soil cultivation significantly reduce slug populations, and the removal of vegetation deprives A. vulgaris of shelters.
 In recent years the establishment of fallows has been encouraged in many European countries as part of government-subsidized set-aside programmes.
 Along with grassland, fallows and other undisturbed habitats are excellent habitats for A. vulgaris.
-In these habitats, A. vulgaris builds up large populations and migrates into adjacent crops, often completely destroying the nearest few metres of the field.
+In these habitats, A. vulgaris builds up large populations rapidly and migrates into adjacent crops, often completely destroying the nearest few metres of the field.
 Thus, crops sensitive to slug feeding should not be sown or planted next to undisturbed habitats and undisturbed habitats should not be created next to a slug sensitive crop.

 Chinese ducks are successfully used to control slugs in horticultural crops (B Grimm, Institute of Zoology, Graz, Austria, personal communication; B Speiser, FiBL, Frick, Switzerland) but their use is limited by the labour requirement of herd management.
 If ducks swallow A. vulgaris, they need access to water to clean their beaks (Sulzberger, 1996).
 The successful use of ducks for control of snails is described by Sakovich (1996).